chriscodex/ChrisCodeX/README.md

 Most of my knowledge is endorsed by certificates (Check my [LinkedIn](https://www.linkedin.com/in/christian-espinoza-cadillo-a29702234/)).

 ## I am currently learning:
-- DevOps
+- DevOps & CI/CD
-- Backend as a Service
+- Backend as a service

 ## My network: